 Take advantage of the lack of queues at Table Mountain

-During the summer months, there’s sometimes quite a wait to get up the mountain.
+During the summer months, there’s sometimes quite a wait for the Table Mountain Aerial Cableway.
 If you like to dodge crowds, summit the mountain in winter.
 There are barely any queues, and as an added bonus the city and mountain are green and lush and the skies and clouds are stunning during winter.
 You won’t believe the views at this time of year!
 South Africans can also take advantage of the Cableway Kidz Season deal, where two kids ride for free with an adult who has purchased a Kidz season adult return ticket.

 Dinner at Gold Restaurant